jd0x/docs/manual/graphql/resolvers.rst

 1. All the customization can be implemented within Postgres as views if the data-modelling is apt.
 Check :ref:`data-modelling guide <data-modelling>` for more about data-modelling.
 2. You will have to rewrite the access control layer for your microservice which is already implemented in Hasura GraphQL.
-3. You have write more code when you don't need to.
+3. You have to write more code when you don't need to.